bkoohi/vpc-ha-pa-vsi-app/README.md

 5. An auto-scale instance group with a Web instance image for a simple web application

 ## Prerequisite

-1- An IBMM cloud account with an ID
+In order to setup your laptop or jumpbox for executing 1- An IBMM cloud account with an ID
 2- Role access to provision VPC, Object Storage
 3- Using Default resource group or create a new Resource group for the project